 1. Routine is Key

-Let’s face it, it’s just too easy to keep binge-watching the last few episodes of your favourite show on Netflix.
+Let’s face it, it’s just too easy to keep binge-watching the last few episodes of your favorite show on Netflix.
 Even when it is already 2 am and you need to commute to work or university for a long day the next morning!
-Sometimes these guilty pleasures just make it too hard to maintain good quality of sleep throughout a busy work or study week.
+Sometimes these guilty pleasures just make it too hard to maintain a good quality of sleep throughout a busy work or study week.